ArenKDesai/Aren-s-Notes/OS Lec.md

 ### Notes
 In an inode is the owner, create time, permissions, and length.
-Extension is
+Extension is just for users.

 ## Persistence